ilvar/mokumdon/README.md

 - Home feed is only sorted by _createdAt_ because Mastodon clients cache feed heavily and rely on status ordering for pagination
-- "Reblog" doesn't map onto Freefeed API so it will always fail
+- "Reblog" doesn't map onto Mokum API so it will always fail
-- Public timeline doesn't map onto Freefeed API so it will always fail
+- Public timeline doesn't map onto Mokum API so it will always fail

 ## TODO